-- 43. The Leicester and Leicestershire Local Authorities (including CBC) and the Local Enterprise Partnership (LEP) commissioned a Housing and Economic Development Needs Assessment (HEDNA) analysis from G L Hearn (part of the Capita group) to assess future housing needs, the scale of future economic growth and the quantity of land and floor-space required between 2011 and 2031 and/or 2036.
+- 44. The Leicester and Leicestershire Local Authorities (including CBC) and the Local Enterprise Partnership (LEP) commissioned a Housing and Economic Development Needs Assessment (HEDNA) analysis from G L Hearn (part of the Capita group) to assess future housing needs, the scale of future economic growth and the quantity of land and floor-space required between 2011 and 2031 and/or 2036.
 The report provided the evidence base for the preparation of the CBC consultation draft of the local development plan.
 The HEDNA study was published in January 2017 and revealed an increase in housing need from earlier projections and this has since increased further by local issues including the Leicester Housing Market Assessment (2017) which identified Leicester City as being unable to accommodate its own housing need requirement based upon the HEDNA Figures.
-The LEP have also signed a "memorandum of understanding" committing all the relevant local planning authorities to collectively delivering this housing need to 2036. - 44.
+The LEP have also signed a "memorandum of understanding" committing all the relevant local planning authorities to collectively delivering this housing need to 2036. - 45.
 The consultation draft of the CBC local plan sets a target for an additional 160 residential units to be delivered through NDP's in nine of the fourteen "other settlements" between 2019 and 2036.
 In discussion with Officers from CBC, it has been agreed that a target of around 20 new residential units need to be delivered in Woodhouse Eaves before 2036.
-Woodhouse has no specific housing target in the adopted Local Plan Core Strategy. - 45.
-The housing theme group discussed the evidence of need in the parish and considered the findings of the housing needs assessment completed for the parish in 2018 (see Appendix 2).
-It was agreed that a single site would be allocated through the Neighbourhood Plan, which would satisfy the projected housing target when windfall development was also taken into account.
+Woodhouse has no specific housing target in the adopted Local Plan Core Strategy. - 46.
+It is acknowledged that a Borough wide review of housing need is ongoing as part of the local plan review, and hence additional land for housing may need to be identified within the NP area, over and above the land identified under Policy H1.